 Please also have a look at our other post on Best Boutique Hotels in the World.

-Consider the artfully made rooms, the sumptuous interiors, delicious dishes and the exotic locations.
+Consider the artfully made rooms, the sumptuous interiors, the delicious dishes and the exotic locations.

 One of the best boutique hotels in London is extremely artistic.